 Eating only within a specific window of time each day (e.g., 8am to 6pm) and fasting outside of that timeframe.

-However, all three systems increase fat oxidation and energy expenditure throughout the day due to faster metabolism following short periods of little or no food intake.
-The end result is not just greater weight loss but also (7):
+However, all three systems are believed to increase fat oxidation and energy expenditure throughout the day due to faster metabolism following short periods of little or no food intake.
+The potential end result is not just greater weight loss but also (7):

 - Less hunger